PramodKumarYadav/swapi/README.md

 # swapi
+I built a simple yet robust framework to test a RestWebservice using swapi application.
+With this project, I share that framework with you.
-This project gives you my version of framework for testing star wars API (swapi).
-Website for this application is : https://swapi.co/
+# Website for this application is : https://swapi.co/
 I build a framework to test this using RestAssured libray in IntelliJ using Java.
 In the framework, the key components are:
   -> PROJECT CONFIGURATION CLASS: Keep a test environment file to maintain project configuration (You dont need it here, but generally in projects, you have more than